Looking for some comedy in Leeds? Find the best places to catch a stand-up show.

 Aspire, 2 Infirmary Street, Leeds, West Yorkshire, LS1 2JP.

-With successful nights in Manchester and Nottingham, Group Therapy Comedy Club has made quite a mark in Leeds since invading in October 2016.
-They’ve quickly made a home at Headrow House, with stellar performances from the likes of Brendon Burns, Tony Law, Simon Munnery, John Kearns, Andrew O’Neill and Fin Taylor already – and there are plenty more to come.
+With successful nights in Manchester and Nottingham, Group Therapy has made quite a mark since October 2016.
+They’ve quickly become one of the best places to watch comedy in Leeds.
+You can see them in their home at Headrow House, where they put on stellar performances from the likes of Brendon Burns, Tony Law, Simon Munnery, John Kearns, Andrew O’Neill and Fern Brady already – and there are plenty more to come.

-Group Therapy Comedy takes place regularly at Headrow House.
+Group Therapy Comedy takes place regularly at Headrow House, Bramleys Yard, 19 The Headrow, Leeds, West Yorkshire, LS1 6PU.

 Leeds Town Hall